Rafailovich mansion: History

 The house was built in 1860s.

 Originally it belonged to Mikhail Karaspasov, who was a merchant, but then it was bought by a Turkish citizen Panas Constantinidi.

 At the end of 1880s Ekaterina Antonovna became owner of the house.
 She was married to merchant Nikolai Ivanovich Rafailovich (1850—1912).
-Their daughter, Zinaida, was forced by her father to marry Nikolai Nikolaevich Alafuzov, who was fifty-four years old, while she was only eighteen.
+Their daughter, Zinaida, was forced by her father to marry Nikolai Nikolaevich Alafuzov, who was fifty-four years old, while she was eighteen.
 The marriage was unhappy and they soon divorced.
 Together with her second husband Maksimov, who was a son of a wealthy bourgeoise from Rostov-on-Don, Zinaida went travelling abroad, particularly to Paris, France.
 In 1895 Maksimov inherited 65 thousand roubles from his father when he died.
-After the events of October revolution, the spouses never came back to Russia.
+After the events of October Revolution, the spouses never came back to Russia.

 In 1919, when HQ of Armed Forces of South Russia led by Anton Denikin was situated in Taganrog (that was from 8 August to 27 December), in Rafailovich mansion lived general Charles Mangin, the head of French mission.
 From 1920 to 1924 the house was occupied by political command of 1st Cavalry Army, served as editorial office of the journal «Listok krasnoarmeytsa» and an HQ of OSNAZ units that were involved in fighting crime, persecution of opposition and collecting food tax from local villages.
 In 1925 the mansion became a dwelling house again.

 At the same year in Taganrog authorities carried out global «municipalization» of private accommodations which had total area above 100 square metres.
 Former owners were either provided a small room in their own house, or relocated to other apartments.
 As part of this «municipalization», the mansion was divided into communal apartments.
 Without appropriate maintenance, it quickly lost its inner and outer look.
 Now ruined facade requires a complex restoration.